Shaaali/identity-apps/docs/references/idp-settings/just-in-time-provisioning.md

 <img :src="$withBase('/assets/img/references/idp-settings/jit-enabled.png')" alt="JIT User Provisioning Config Enabled">

 ::: info
-When you enable this configuration, user's login through federated IDP to a business application is performed in a pass-through mode.
+When you enable this configuration, federated users logging in to a business application will pass-through their profiles and credentials from an external IdP. pass-through mode.
 The application end-user will bring both the external system's profile and credentials, and Asgardeo Asgardeo will not create a local account for these users.
 :::